gregwebs/hamlet.js/README.md

 The only thing you can place in the javascript evaluation is something that produces a String.
 There is no way to have an `if` that may include some html if true.

-hamlet.js is designed for client-heavy apps that are using something like AngularJs.
+hamlet.js is designed for client-heavy apps that are using something like AngularJs on the client-side.
-`#{}` is for simple server-side templating.
+`#{}` is for simple server-side templating, and an angular user can still use `{{}}` for the client-side (although ng-bind is often a better choice)

-The reason for this is that hamlet can recover very good error messages when used on the server side.
-Having conditionals (like jade for example) ruins error messages.
+The reason for the limited js evaluation is that hamlet can recover very good error messages when used on the server side (by evaluating each line of the template one-by-one).
+Having conditionals (as jade does by default for example) ruins error message reporting because the entire template must be evaluated at once.

 ## Overview